Sonichigo/My-Work/README.md

 # Work
-The listed projects are the one with the work on and of SAWO SDK
+The listed projects are the one with the work on and of SAWO SDK.